DtxdF/AppJail.docs/docs/networking/DNS.md

 ## Using a custom resolv.conf(5) file (recommended)

 We now have our DNS server up and running, so we just need to tell the new jails to point to that server.
 This can be accomplished by simply editing `/etc/resolv.conf` on the host but this has some problems which are described in the next section.
-Another much simpler way is to set `DEFAULT_RESOLV_CONF` (default: `/etc/resolv.conf`) to a custom `resolv.conf(5)` file in our AppJail configuration file.
+Another much simpler way is to set `DEFAULT_RESOLV_CONF` to a custom `resolv.conf(5)` file in our AppJail configuration file.

 **/usr/local/etc/appjail/appjail.conf**